Vey-Digital/vey-digital.github.io/about.md

 - Easy embedding in portals or client sites
 - Scales with small and mid-sized teams

-*Built on proven, industry-leading infrastructure without the enterprise bloat.*
+*Built on proven, industry-leading infrastructure without unnecessary complexity.*
 </details>

 ---